 If you are convicted for drunk driving, you’ll be required to complete a DUI class.
 The length of your course will depend on how many DUIs you have had in the past and how high your BAC was at the time of your arrest.
 If you have any questions about DUI classes in San Diego, you should ask your Oceanside drunk driving attorney, but here is a quick overview of the courses.

 Length of DUI Classes in San Diego

-The duration of your DUI class will vary based on the specifics of your DUI charges and if you’re not sure which class you would fit into, your Oceanside DUI lawyer can answer any questions you may have.
+The duration of your DUI class will vary based on the specifics of your DUI charges and if you’re not sure which class you would fit into, your Oceanside drunk driving attorney can answer any questions you may have.
 Here’s how the programs break down by length and cost:

 - 12 Hour Course: This program is reserved for some drug DUI cases and for those whose blood alcohol is .07 or below.
 Drivers with .07 will typically get convicted of a wet reckless.
 The DMV, however, will not give a restricted license to drivers with wet reckless convictions unless they take the three month DUI program.

 - 3 Month (30 Hours) Course: The majority of those convicted for a first-time DUI will have to go through this $843 program, but those with a BAC above .20 will be required to take a longer course.